 My research is built on a simple question: where do networks come from?

 Understanding of the origins of human social networks is integral to both the academic study of social systems and any applied research hoping to detail how networks impact individual and group outcomes (e.g., substance abuse, successful job search, conflict in schools).
 Scientists regularly explain the formation of these structures by invoking intuitive dynamics.
 These include, for example, our tendencies to establish mutual ties (reciprocity), befriend friends-of-friends (transitivity) and connect to similar people (homophily).
 Curiously, systematic comparisons of these dynamics are virtually non-existent, making untangling their relative impact on tie formation a major challenge for network science.
 Consequently, my primary scientific aim is to determine which of those dynamics repeatedly found to play a role in network formation may be expected to chiefly govern individuals’ decisions as they establish their ties.
 Drawing on a long line of sociological work, I maintain that this is fundamentally an issue of agency and choice.
 However, for this work I am increasingly interested in insights around human cognition, network recall and perception.
-Empirically, this work is based on novel data on face-to-face friendship amongst virtually all adult residents of two rural villages in India (approx. 800 individuals) and a representative sample of adolescents in the Netherlands (approx. 3000 kids).
+Empirically, this work is based on novel data on face-to-face friendship amongst virtually all adult residents of two rural villages in India (approx. 800 individuals), a representative sample of adolescents in the Netherlands (approx. 3000 kids) and all adult residents of a rural isolated neighbourhood in Ethiopia (approx. 200 individuals).

 Simpson, C. R. In Prep.
 Human social networks are fundamentally multidimensional in their formation.
 Status: Finalising Manuscript.